9 FAM 601.6

-(b) (U) Note, however, that adoption-related petitions in terminated cases must be returned to NVC – see 9 FAM 601.6-3(E) for instructions.
+(b) (U) Adoption-related petitions in terminated cases must be returned to NVC – see 9 FAM 601.6-3(E) below for instructions.

 (2) (U) Other CAT II IV Files: All other CAT II IV case files should be scanned into the associated application record in the IVO system, which will replicate to the case record in the CCD.
 The case files should then be destroyed one year after the refusal.

 b.
 (U) Category Two (CAT II) DV Refusal Files: